Foreigners to be mostly kept out of China's privatisations

 Sinopec, Asia's biggest oil refiner, said last month that it would sell up to 30 percent of its marketing arm, which owns more than 30,000 petrol stations, in a multi-billion dollar asset restructuring.

-While analysts said Sinopec could bring in strategic foreign players, such as Royal Dutch Shell (RDSa.L) or BP (BP.L), executives at overseas energy firms are less sanguine.
+While analysts said Sinopec could bring in strategic foreign players, such as Royal Dutch Shell or BP, executives at overseas energy firms are less sanguine.

 "None (of the international energy companies) have the illusion that Sinopec will reach out to us in its divestment ... there's no such possibility," said an official with a global energy firm, adding that fuel retailing is a sector where Beijing wants to limit foreign participation.